jcentner/fabric-data-concierge/planning/plan.md

 # Fabric Data Concierge — Plan

 **Scope**: Detailed syllabus (with acceptance criteria) and target architecture for the Fabric Data Concierge.
-**Note**: No Bicep templates in this document; this is the “what” and “how it fits together.”

 ---